suryathink/bluemercuryClone/README.md

 https://glistening-maamoul-042c23.netlify.app/

-This is an attempt to clone the Bluemercury.com website.
+This is an attempt to clone the Bluemercury.com website using just HTML,CSS & JavaScript Only.

 We are the team of 4 people.